synaq/api-quick-start/README.md

 Location: /api/v1/mailboxes/{mailbox-guid}/actions/{action-id}
 ```

-### Mailbox Creation: Creating a mailbox under a domain and provisioning it immediately.
+### Creating a mailbox under a domain and provisioning it immediately.

 As a convenience method to simplify the mailbox provisioning workflow, the mailbox creation endpoint also offers the `provision_immediately` flag, as per the domain provisioning workflow.
 In this case, the API will likewise return a 202 Accepted and a location header referring to the automatically created provisioning action.
 The GUID of the newly created mailbox may be inferred by parsing the action location.